 - 1 From the Trace window's control menu, choose the Display→From State...
-(ALT, -, D, F) command. - 2 In the State text box, enter the number of the state where you want disassembly to start. - 3 If the bus cycle data is being dequeued, enter the number of the operand cycle state caused by the instruction cycle state you are disassembling from. - 4 Choose the OK button.
+(ALT, -, D, F) command. - 2 In the State text box, enter the number of the state where you want disassembly to start. - 3 Select either the High Word or Low Word option to specify which 16-bit word of the 32-bits of captured data to start disassembly from. - 4 If the bus cycle data is being dequeued, enter the number of the operand cycle state caused by the instruction cycle state you are disassembling from. - 5 Choose the OK button.

 If you see disassembled bus cycle information in the Trace window that does not look correct, you can use the Display-From State...
-(ALT, -, D, F) command to change the state where disassembly begins.
+(ALT, -, D, F) command to change which state the disassembly starts from.